PooriaEshghi/amazot_multi_store/README.md

 # This shimmer animation widget can help you bring simple yet beautiful skeleton loaders to your project with ease.

 shimmer_animation: ^2.1.0+1

+# A Flutter widget to show a text form field to display a date or clock dialog.This widget extend TextField and has a similar behavior as TextFormField

+date_time_picker: ^2.1.0